cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What is a pseudo-class or pseudo-element?
-(Choose the correct answer).
+## 3. What is a pseudo-class or pseudo-element?
+(Choose the correct answer). :no_entry:

-### A CSS technique to permit formatting based on information that lies outside the DOM tree
+A CSS technique to permit formatting based on information that lies outside the DOM tree

 A CSS technique to prohibit formatting based on information that lies outside the DOM tree